wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

   }
   ```

-- If you use **Token-Based Authentication**, then you should use the new API provided by `PowerAuthTokenStore` that guarantee that time is synchronized before the token header is calculated:
+- If you use **Token-Based Authentication**, then you should use the new API provided by `PowerAuthTokenStore` that guarantees that time is synchronized before the token header is calculated:
   ```kotlin
   val task = powerAuthSDK.tokenStore.generateAuthorizationHeader(context, "MyToken", object : IGenerateTokenHeaderListener {
     override fun onGenerateTokenHeaderSucceeded(header: PowerAuthAuthorizationHttpHeader) {